rymnc/quadratic-voting-parachain/README.md

 1. "A more complex proposal system where users can vote on multiple things at once, and have to consider how they want to distribute their votes across them."
 2. "Integrate this into a working node."
-3. "Integrate node as a working parachain on a relay chain."
+3. "Integrate node as a working parachain on a relay chain." ~ in progress

 ## Todos